| Read Time: 5 minutes | Wills

 Some attorneys will draft your will and send you with execution instructions, expecting that you’ll complete the tasks needed to finalize the will.
 For example, you may need to get your will witnessed or notarized.
 Other law firms have an official will ceremony, where your will is signed, witnessed, and legally executed.
 Depending on what the lawyer or law firm offers, the cost of your will can vary.

-If you die without a will, it is said that you have died “intestate.”
+If you die without a will or trust, it is said that you have died “intestate.”
 What this means is state law determines who will inherit your estate and how much they will receive.
 This can have unintended consequences and cause serious conflict among family members.
-To avoid this, have a Texas estate planning attorney create your will.
+To avoid this, have a Texas estate planning attorney create your will or trust.

 You can find a plethora of online forms, templates, and will-drafting services.
 Granted, these can be cost effective and save you time right now.
 However, the cons far outweigh the pros when it comes to do-it-yourself wills.